I’ve spent a lot of time waiting in line for Hall H at Comic-con, and if you plan on joining us in line this year, I have three main recommendations.

 First, don’t do it alone.
 Have a support team to trade off with for restroom and food breaks, to run out for quick panels, or to check out the exhibit hall for a bit.
 Set a schedule for shifts, and stick to it.

 Finally, be friendly.
 Make friends with the people around you in line.
 You’ll be together through a long day and a restless night, so you might as well get to know them.
-They’ll give you a hand when you need help gathering up your stuff once the line moves, and you can return favors for them when needed.
+They’ll give you a hand when you need help gathering up your stuff once the line moves, and you can return the favor for them when needed.

-It’s rough, but you can see some awesome stuff when you tough it out.
+Waiting in the line for Hall H can be rough at times, but you can see some awesome stuff when you tough it out.
 I’ve spent the night out many times, and been rewarded with some great experiences, like getting to ask George Martin a question during the Game of Thrones panel in 2014, and going to the surprise Star Wars concert in 2015.
 It’s not easy, but it can be made tolerable with a little help, the right supplies, and some new friends.